 There have been no confirmed cases of Ebola in Canada and the risk to Ontarians remains very low.
-MOHLTC continues to gather information and will update precautions and protocols as required to minimize the risk to paramedics and the people of Ontario.
+MOHLTC continues to gather information and will update precautions and protocols as required to mitigate the risk to paramedics while considering best practices for patient care.